kaiosilveira/advent-of-code-2022/day-05/README.md

 }
 ```

-Next up, let's handle the liens representing commands.
+Next up, let's handle the lines representing commands.
 Each command has the same pattern: `move {quantity} from {origin} to {target}`, where `quantity`, `origin` and `target` are numbers.
 We can capture this pattern in a regular expression, using the `regex` crate, to grab the command parts and store it into a vector:

 ```rust
 pub fn parse_command_line(line: &str) -> Vec<usize> {